 They refuse to sign a contract

 By now, you should understand the importance of contracts and why it’s a must to have them.
 Clients who refuse to sign contracts usually spell trouble.
 However, if you can get them to accept your terms and conditions in some way, then it can effectively be considered as a contract.
 For example, email can be legally binding depending on the context.
-In such cases, it comes down to how much trust you have in the client.
+In such cases, it comes down to how much trust you have in the client’s ability to keep the end of their bargain.

 They don’t know what they want